Bryan Banks, Executive Editor, Co-Founder

 Katlyn Carter, Editor

 Katlyn Carter holds a PhD in History from Princeton University and is currently an assistant professor at the University of Notre Dame.
 Her current research explores state secrecy and representative politics in the eighteenth-century Atlantic World.
 She is interested in the comparative study of revolutions and history of the book and media.

 Erica Johnson Edwards, Editor

-Erica Johnson Edwards, PhD is Assistant Professor of History at Francis Marion University.
+Erica Johnson Edwards, PhD is Associate Professor of History at Francis Marion University.
 She teaches courses on European history, the Atlantic World, and historical writing.
 She is author of a monograph, Philanthropy and Race in the Haitian Revolution, part of the Cambridge Imperial and Post-Colonial Studies Series (Palgrave Macmillan, 2018).
 Her current research focuses on negres marons, disability, and abandonment in the French Caribbean.
 Follow her on Twitter@DrEricaJohnson.

 Javier Puente, Editor

 Javier Puente holds a Ph.D. from Georgetown University, and currently serves as Assistant Professor of Latin American and Latino/a Studies at Smith College.
 He works, teaches, and writes on a variety of subjects related to campesino politics and rural environments, insurrections, and the manifold impacts of social and political violence in Andean Peru.
 Follow him on Twitter @puentevaldivia.

 Blake Smith is a Harper Schmidt Fellow at the University of Chicago.
 He researches connections between France and India in the eighteenth century and beyond.
 His has written articles for journals such as History of European Ideas and History of the Economic and Social History of the Orient as well as popular media.